1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 What Is Presbyesophagus?

-Presbyesophagus is an age-related change in the esophagus where the muscle tone and coordinated contractions (peristalsis) weaken over time.
-As a result, swallowing can become slower or more difficult, and patients may notice food does not travel smoothly from the throat to the stomach.
+Presbyesophagus is an age-related condition of the esophagus where muscle tone and coordinated movements (peristalsis) gradually weaken due to aging.
+As a result, swallowing may become slower or more difficult, and patients may notice that food does not move smoothly from the throat to the stomach.

 Common Symptoms

-• A sensation that food is stuck in the chest or throat
+• A sensation of food getting stuck in the chest or throat

 • Mild chest discomfort or pressure

-• Slower movement of food into the stomach
+• Slower passage of food into the stomach

 Causes

-Presbyesophagus most commonly occurs as part of the natural aging process.
+Presbyesophagus most often develops as a part of the normal aging process.
 Other contributing factors include:

 • Weakening of the esophageal muscle fibers